-In cases where children may have witnessed an alleged incident, they should be asked to prepare a written account as soon as possible.
-This should be done in controlled (exam) conditions where all children write their account at the same time in silence.
+In cases where students may have witnessed an alleged incident, they should be asked to prepare a written account as soon as possible.
+This should be done in controlled (exam) conditions where all students write their account at the same time in silence.
 The written accounts form part of any preliminary examination.

-Where a child is the victim of an alleged incident they too should be asked to prepare a written account as soon as possible.
-However, for allegations of a serious nature, this may not be in the child's best interest.
-The child's preferred method for divulging the information should be accommodated, if at all possible.
+Where a student is the victim of an alleged incident they too should be asked to prepare a written account as soon as possible.
+However, for allegations of a serious nature, this may not be in the students' best interest.
+The students' preferred method for divulging the information should be accommodated, if at all possible.

-Where a child is unable or unwilling to prepare a written account, they should be asked to recount any recollections relating to the incident.
-The child should be listened to but not interviewed at this point.
-The child should not be interrupted during their account.
-All information should be noted carefully, including details such as timing, setting, who was present and what was said, in the child's own words.
+Where a student is unable or unwilling to prepare a written account, they should be asked to recount any recollections relating to the incident.
+The student should be listened to but not interviewed at this point.
+The student should not be interrupted during their account.
+All information should be noted carefully, including details such as timing, setting, who was present and what was said, in the students' own words.
 The account should be obtained verbatim or as near as possible.
-The written record should be signed and dated by the person who made it, NOT the child.
+The written record should be signed and dated by the person who made it, NOT the student.